oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/rest/_index.md

 The external certificate and key can be changed after installation of the operator.
 For more information, see [Updating operator external certificates]({{<relref "/security/certificates#updating-operator-external-certificates">}}).

-The script as used below will create the `tls secret` named `weblogic-operator-identity` in the namespace `weblogic-operator-ns` using a self-signed certificate and private key:
+The following script will create the `tls secret` named `weblogic-operator-identity` in the namespace `weblogic-operator-ns`, using a self-signed certificate and private key:

 ```